vodorok/Eclipse-example-project-for-Tycho/README.md

 [![Build Status](https://travis-ci.org/Vodorok/Eclipse-example-project-for-Tycho.svg?branch=master)](https://travis-ci.org/Vodorok/Eclipse-example-project-for-Tycho)

 ## Preface

-__This is a work in progress project, treat it accordingly, suggestions, contributions, and corrects are very welcome.__
+__This is a work in progress project, treat it accordingly, suggestions, contributions, and corrections are very welcome.__

 The project feature and plugin words are overloaded in this context, but I'll try to be as clear as I can get.